Valerius Geist

 Valerius Geist (2 February 1938 – 6 July 2021) was a German-Canadian biologist and a professor emeritus in the Faculty of Environmental Design at the University of Calgary.
-He was a specialist on the biology, behavior, and social dynamics of North American large mammals (elk, moose, bighorn sheep, other wild ungulates and wolves), and well respected on his views of Neanderthal people and behavior.
+He was a specialist on the biology, behavior, and social dynamics of North American large mammals (elk, moose, bighorn sheep, other wild ungulates and wolves), as well as on Neanderthal people and behaviour.

 Biography

 He was born on February 2, 1938, in Nikolajew (Mykolaiv) at the coast of the Black Sea, then part of the Ukrainian Soviet Socialist Republic and the USSR.
 Both parents, Olga Geist and Alexander Shutov, were naval engineers specializing in marine architecture (his mother worked on submarines and icebreakers).
 In 1943, probably considered as Black Sea Germans, he and his mother, aunt and grandmother, had to flee from Russia to Germany.
 After 10 years growing up in Austria and Germany, he immigrated to Canada in 1953, the same year his German-born wife arrived in Port Alberni on Vancouver Island.
 Renate née Brall (16 January 1937 in Fulda, Germany - 13 October 2014). received her Bachelor of Science degree in Bacteriology and Biology from the University of British Columbia in 1959, later a Bachelor degree in Education, teaching German, among others at Mount Royal College.
 She translated volumes 3 and 10 of Grzimek's Animal Life Encyclopedia into English.

 Valerius Geist graduated from high school in Regina, Saskatchewan in 1957 and started to study zoology at the University of British Columbia in Vancouver, where he met his wife in 1958.
 They married on May 20th 1961, had three children, and stayed usually in Port Alberni, where Renate's relatives lived.
 Valerius Geist earned a B.Sc. in zoology (1960), and Ph.D. in zoology (1967), both from the University of British Columbia.
 The family went in 1967 to Germany on a post-doctoral fellowship awarded to Valerius, and he completed his postdoctoral studies in Seewiesen at the Max Planck Institute for Behavioral Physiology (1967-1968) under Konrad Lorenz.
 His doctoral thesis was titled On the behaviour and evolution of American mountain sheep.

 The Geists returned to Canada in 1968 where Valerius accepted a position at the University of Calgary.
 Since 1977, he has taught at the University of Calgary, where he was a founding member and first Program Director of Environmental Science in the Faculty of Environmental Design.
 He resided on Vancouver Island, B.C.

+Valerius Geist passed away on July 6, 2021 after suffering from diabetes and a heart-attack.